 About this course

-Explore a range of physical environments and social conditions as you study current and future sustainability challenges.
-You’ll learn how to analyse geographical data and use satellite images to understand our dynamic and changeable world.
+From the start of your studies, you'll study specialist scientific subjects such as ecology and geology.
+Explore diverse physical environments and social conditions to understand current and future sustainability challenges.
+You'll also learn how to analyse geographical data and use satellite images to understand our dynamic and changeable world.

 - use specialist facilities including a purpose-built teaching lab and research-grade field equipment